 Artificial Intelligence (AI) is everywhere.
-Possibility is that you are using it in one way or the other and you don't even know about it.
-One of the popular applications of AI in custom software development is Machine Learning (ML), in which computers, software, and devices perform via cognition (very similar to human brain).
-Herein, we share few examples of machine learning that we use everyday and perhaps have no idea that they are driven by ML.
+The possibility is that you are using it in one way or the other and you don't even know about it.
+One of the popular applications of AI in custom software development is Machine Learning (ML), in which computers, software, and devices perform via cognition (very similar to the human brain).
+Herein, we share few examples of machine learning that we use every day and perhaps have no idea that they are driven by ML.

 1. Virtual Personal Assistants

 Siri, Alexa, Google Now are some of the popular examples of virtual personal assistants.
 As the name suggests, they assist in finding information, when asked over voice.
 All you need to do is activate them and ask “What is my schedule for today?”, “What are the flights from Germany to London”, or similar questions.
 For answering, your personal assistant looks out for the information, recalls your related queries, or send a command to other resources (like phone apps) to collect info.
 You can even instruct assistants for certain tasks like “Set an alarm for 6 AM next morning”, “Remind me to visit Visa Office the day after tomorrow”.

 Machine learning is an important part of these personal assistants as they collect and refine the information on the basis of your previous involvement with them.
 Later, this set of data is utilized to render results that are tailored to your preferences.

 Virtual Assistants are integrated to a variety of platforms.
 For example:

 - Smart Speakers: Amazon Echo and Google Home